Chia-Network/chia-dev-guides/guides/crash-course/chialisp.md

 27
 ```

-At this point you have a working Chialisp puzzle that will take inputs and give back an output!
-Congrats!
+At this point you have a working Chialisp puzzle that will take inputs and give back an output.
+Congrats on making it this far!

-## Comparisons and If Statements
+## Comparisons and If

 Going with a contrived example, let's say we wanted to add two numbers and return `large` if they were `> 100`, or `small` if they were `<= 100`.